Metrics on completely positive maps via noncommutative geometry: Embedding-induced metrics

 \subsection{Chaining}

-As mentioned in \cref{sec:discussion-inducing-metrics}, we want to talk about chaining for trace channels, and it is not always the case the the composition of two trace channels is again a trace channel.
+As mentioned at the beginning of this section, we want to talk about chaining for trace channels, but it is not always the case that the composition of two trace channels is again a trace channel.
 We can however establish that the composition of two trace channels is again a trace channel in the following cases.
 If $B$ and $C$ are $C^*$-algebras having faithful traces $\tau_B$ and $\tau_C$, respectively, we set